-The charts on the following page summarize expenses for fiscal years 2011 through 2013.
+The charts on the following page summarize expenses for fiscal years 2012 through 2014.

-The following charts summarize expenses for fiscal years 2011 through 2013:
+The following charts summarize expenses for fiscal years 2012 through 2014:

 Expenses by function - Transportation - includes expenses that are directly related to the operation of bus, light rail, commuter rail, vanpool, paratransit, high occupancy vehicle (HOV) lanes, DART on-call and shuttle services.
 These expenses include such items as wages and benefits for operators, transit center service employees, transportation supervisors and managers, DART police, cost of fuel, tires and tubes, propulsion power, purchased transportation, customer service, revenue collection, and other related costs.
 Maintenance - includes labor costs and benefits for vehicle and facility maintenance, materials and supplies, utilities, and all other costs incurred for maintenance purposes.
-General and administration - includes administrative personnel costs, benefits, accident, general liability and contract claims; street improvements; and other related costs.
+General and administration - includes administrative personnel costs, benefits, accident, general liability and contract claims, street improvements; loss on transfer on HOV operations during 2014, and other related costs.
 Depreciation - includes depreciation expense on all depreciable capital assets.
 Interest - includes interest expense incurred on debt net of capitalized interest.